 First, I need to rant really quick.

 Check out this email I got the other day.
 I get maybe two of these a day.

 She talks about herself at least six times and doesn’t mention anything about what’s in it for me.
 Is she assuming that, out of goodwill, I’ll take the time to respond, review her work samples, connect her with my editor and help her to get published?
 Sorry, not sorry, Juliana.
 You’re going directly to my spam folder.
 I have other things to do.

 You might wonder why I’m ranting about this and what this has to do with your startup.

-This is a typical pitch journalists and bloggers get from companies (yes, startups included) hoping to get a mention.
+This is the typical pitch journalists and bloggers get from companies (yes, startups included) hoping to get a mention.
 This type of email pitch the biggest mistake companies make when trying to get PR mentions.
-Here’s why, 57% of top-tier publications receive between 50 and 500 pitches a week.
+Here’s why – 57% of top-tier publications receive between 50 and 500 pitches a week.